AdolfTuring/pinger_app/README.md

 Also, the app's color changes during pings.

-I added an EXE file for Windows PCs.
+Added an EXE for the first version file for Windows PCs.